 As outlined in "Understanding Android Application and Activity Lifecycles", the destruction and recreation of an activity can be triggered by making a configuration change to the device, such as rotating from portrait to landscape.
 To see this in action, simply rotate the device while the StateChange application is in the foreground.
 When using the emulator, device rotation may be simulated using the rotation button located in the emulator toolbar.
-To complete the rotation, it will also be necessary to tap on the rotation button which appears in the toolbar of the device or emulator screen as shown in Figure 14-7:
+To complete the rotation, it may also be necessary to tap on the rotation button.
+This appears at the bottom of the device or emulator screen as shown in Figure 14-7: